 Inappropriate contentGoogle values diversity and respect for others.
 For this reason, we don't allow content that offends users or that is otherwise inappropriate.
 See the policy on Inappropriate content for more information.

-Adult contentTo keep ads relevant and safe for users, Google restricts adult content in certain circumstances.
-See the Adult content policy for more information.
-Adult-oriented content can’t run in text ads targeting the Google Display Network or Google Ad Manager.
+Sexual contentTo keep ads relevant and safe for users, Google restricts sexual content in certain circumstances.
+See the Sexual content policy for more information.

-TrademarksGoogle may remove ads or extensions in response to trademark owner complaints.
+TrademarksGoogle may remove ads or assets in response to trademark owner complaints.
 Advertisers are responsible for proper trademark use in their ad text, assets, and business information.
-See the Trademark policy for more information.
+Refer to the Trademarks policy for more information.